-I was training with my sprint group on the track running some series.
-I remember it was a cold evening but we were all in good spirits.
-We were excited!
+I was training with my sprint group out on the track.
+I remember it was a cold evening but we were all in good spirits as we were excited!

 As the race was approaching our entire sprint squad ran from the track and inside to they gym where we knew there was a TV we could watch the race on.

 However, there was a real buzz around the club that we were about to witness something special.
 We were right!

 Bolt finished the race in the time of 9.58 seconds, smashing his previous world record.
 Tyson Gay came in second, running a PB and a National record and still wasn't even close to Bolt.

-True, not all athletes will be able to reach world class levels of speed.
-However, through specialised sprint training and technique work, most athletes will be able to vastly increase their speed.
+True, not all athletes will be able to reach world class levels of speed, however, through specialised sprint training, most athletes will be able to vastly increase their speed.